 Greek Recruitment

-Four weeks of recruitment activities are held in the spring semester, starting the week after classes begin.
-The first two weeks of events include activities that are planned by Greek Council, while the second two weeks include activities that are planned by the individual organization.
-A formal Induction Ceremony is held at the conclusion of the four weeks to honor the new Greek members.
+Three weeks of recruitment activities are held in the fall and spring semesters.
+The first week includes events to meet with the different organizations and interview.
+The following two weeks include activities that are planned by the individual organization.
+A formal Induction Ceremony is held at the conclusion of the three weeks to honor the new Greek members.

 Greek Recruitment Eligibility